 THE FIRST SWISS PAIR TO ROW ACROSS THE ATLANTIC OCEAN

-Dominic Schaub and Florian Ramp will take part in the Talisker Whisky Atlantic Challenge 2019, the "World's Toughest Row."
+Dominic Schaub and Florian Ramp are taking part in the Talisker Whisky Atlantic Challenge 2019, the "World's Toughest Row."

-Together, we are Team Atventure (= Atlantic Adventure).
-On the 12th of December we will start our row on the Canary Islands.
+Together, they are Team Atventure (= Atlantic Adventure).
+On the 12th of December they startet their row on the Canary Islands.

 3'000 miles / 4'800 km